tomnite/clicky-game/README.md

 ### Summary

-In this project, I created a simple memory game with React.js, with the goal of breaking the applications UI into components, managing the component states, and respond to user events.
+In this project, I created a memory game with React.js, with the goal of breaking the applications UI into components, managing the component states, and respond to user events.

 - - -